KonishchevDmitry/investments/README.md

 ## Deposits

-Deposits are controlled via `deposits` command.
-You register your opened deposits in the configuration file and then execute `investments deposits` to view them all in one place:
+You can also view opened bank deposits all in one place and get notified about upcoming deposit closures.
+Register your opened deposits in the configuration file and then execute:

 ```
 $ investments deposits